shalini30062002/Assessment/Skill Assessment/ pre-process the data/readme.md

 # Data Preprocessing: Text Cleaning, Tokenization, and Stop Word Removal
 ## Introduction

-Data preprocessing is a crucial step in natural language processing (NLP) and machine learning pipelines.
+Data preprocessing is a crucial step in Data engineering.
 Raw text data often contains irrelevant characters, special symbols, and common words that might not contribute meaningfully to the analysis.
 This repository provides a simple example of how to preprocess text data to improve its quality and usability for various tasks.

 ### Prerequisites